CrossTheRoadElec/Phoenix-Releases/README.md

-# Release Repository for Phoenix-Framework and Phoenix-Tuner
+# Releases for Phoenix-Framework and Phoenix-Tuner
+This is a release repository for users who prefer the GitHub interface over downloading-from-the-site.
+This also allows for GH users to "watch/follow", so that they are made aware when new software is available.

 # Phoenix Framework (Installer includes Tuner)